Charities & Voluntary Organisations

 DSPCA - The Dublin Society for Prevention of Cruelty to Animals (DSPCA) is a registered charity, established in 1840 to prevent cruelty to animals and is now Ireland's largest animal welfare organisation.
 Each year the DSPCA receives more than 80,000 phone calls from the public, responds to more than 10,000 emergency calls and rescues, rehabilitates, releases and rehomes thousands of animals and wildlife.
 The DSPCA relies on generous donations from the public to do our work.
 95% of our funding comes from monthly supporters and donations.
 Your donation will help us Save Lives and End Animal Cruelty in Ireland.
 For more information visit www.dspca.ie, email email@example.com or call us on 01 4994700.
 (CHY 1047).

-Enable Ireland provides services to over 3,500 children and adults with disabilities and their families from 15 locations and in local communities countrywide.
+Enable Ireland provides therapy and support services to over 8,800 children and adults with disabilities and their families from 15 locations and in local communities countrywide.
 Covering childhood to adulthood our expert teams work with the individual and their family on a plan for each life stage.
 Our mission is to enable those who use our services to achieve maximum independence, choice and inclusion in their communities.
+We support children and adults with disabilities so that they can live their lives with no limits.
 (CHY 4908).

 Family Carers Ireland supports and promotes the health, wellbeing and quality of life of family carers and those for whom they care.
 It is a national voluntary organisation and a registered charity, with branches, services and volunteers throughout Ireland.
 Family Carers Ireland provides information, support and training to individuals and families who care on a part-time or full-time basis for a family member.
 Services include Carer Groups, where carers can share their experiences, feelings and ideas, a wide range of training including QQI Level 5 modules and 1-day workshops, Home Care Packages (HSE funded), advocacy and lobbying.
 Contact: National Office, Market Square, Tullamore, Co Offaly, R35 PW50.
 Telephone: 057 93 22920.
 National Freefone Careline 1800 240 724.